chsrikar/medco/README.md

-# MEDCO – CLI Based Medical Assistant
+# MEDCO – Python Based Medical Assistant

 **MEDCO** is a simple program built using Python.
 It simulates a basic medical assistant that allows users to log in and get instant treatment suggestions for common health issues based on keyword matching.